Portland Street Cemetery

 - Dr. John Hill was Civil War soldier wounded in Centerville, Virginia, in 1862.

-- John Thompson (1825-1901) ran one of South Berwick's most enduring family businesses, a bookstore on Main Street.
+- John Thompson (1825-1901), also spelled Tompson, ran one of South Berwick's most enduring family businesses, a bookstore on Main Street.
 Read more about the Thompson Bookstore.

 - E. R. McIntire (1826-1886) -- Downtown hardware store and coffin maker, whose store was in the business block built in 1870.
 Read more about McIntire Hardware.

 - Dr. Caleb Sanborn (1814-1871) was a physician who practiced all over town for decades.
-His son, Madison C. Sanborn (1844-1872), was a Civil War soldier who fought at Gettysburg under Col. Joshua Chamberlain.
+His son, Madison C. Sanborn (1844-1872 or 1873), was a Civil War soldier who fought at Gettysburg under Col. Joshua Chamberlain.
 (He also spelled his name Mattson.)
 Sanborn attended Berwick Academy from 1855 to 1860, graduated in 1860, then briefly attended Brown University.
 At age 18, on May 22, 1861 he enlisted in Portsmouth, N. H. in Company A, 2nd New Hampshire Volunteer Regiment.
 Sanborn mustered in on May 31, 1861.
 He was discharged disabled on August 1, 1861 in Washington D.C.
 (Source: A History of the Second Regiment, New Hampshire Volunteer Infantry by Martin A. Hayes published in 1896, re-published in 1996.)
 Sanborn then mustered in August 29, 1862 as a 2nd Lieutenant in Company A, 20th Maine Regiment.
 He was promoted to 1st Lieutenant on June 28, 1864.
 Mustered out on June 4, 1865.
-(Source: Maine at Gettyysburg, published in 1898, re-published in 1994.)
+(Source: Maine at Gettysburg, published in 1898, re-published in 1994.)
 After the war, Sanborn remained in the Army and posted to Ft.
 Fred Steele, near Rawlins, Wyoming, during hostilities with the Oglala Sioux.
-There he apparently died.
+He died of apoplexy (stroke) while on detached duty in Helena, Montana Territory, on January 12, 1873 at the age of 29.
+He was buried in the Fort Shaw, Montana Territory Cemetery, Section 12, Plot 2, and later re-interred in the Custer National Cemetery, Little Big Horn Battlefield National Monument, Montana (Section A, Grave Number 743) on March 6, 1905.
+A marker was placed here at Portland Street Cemetery in his memory.
 Read more about the Sanborns.

 - Isaac P. Yeaton, d.
 1886 -- Owner of the Leigh's Mill house on Vine Street, he operated grist and saw mills at the throughout the 1800s and ran a grain store in the village of South Berwick.